Digital multicast television network: United States

 2008 was a critical year in the shift toward programmed digital multicast services.
 NBC Weather Plus was shut down at the end of 2008 in a decision taken by the network's affiliates.
 Several new channels offering classic TV programming were launching or growing at the time.
-These included the Retro Television Network (RTN), started in 2005 by Equity Media Holdings as the first such service, and This TV, a movie service run as a joint venture between Weigel Broadcasting and film studio MGM.
+These included the Retro Television Network (RTN), started in 2005 by Equity Media Holdings as the first such service, and This TV, a film-aimed service run as a joint venture between Weigel Broadcasting and film studio MGM (now owned by Amazon).
 Another planned subchannel of this type, the .2 Network, was announced and signed up affiliates but never launched amid the Great Recession.
 These subchannels offered stations the ability to expand their advertising inventory and offer lower prices on the secondary services.
-In addition to services signing up national affiliates, some station groups were beginning to experiment around this time.
+In addition to services signing up national affiliates, some station groups were starting to experiment around this time.
 CBS explored, but never launched, a complementary secondary channel, dubbed "CBS 2".
-In 2007, Ion Media, which owned a network of transmitters serving most major U.S. markets, launched kids channel Qubo and health and wellness service Ion Life.
+In 2007, Ion Media, which owned a network of transmitters serving most major American markets, launched its 24-hour kids channel Qubo (owned by Canada-based Corus and NBCUniversal, closed in late February 2021) and health and wellness service Ion Life.
 Weigel launched MeTV, which had formerly only been a local service in Chicago and Milwaukee, on a national basis in December 2010; four years later, it was the most widely distributed multicast network.
-It remains the most-watched; in 2021, it had an average prime time audience of 752,000, nearly double the next-highest diginet and greater than cable channels such as Bravo, Lifetime, A&E.
+It remains the most-watched; in 2021, it had an average prime time audience of 752,000, nearly double the next-highest diginet and greater than cable channels such as Bravo, Lifetime, and A&E.